corylanou/go-colorize-stack/README.md

 go test ./... | go-colorize-stack -packageName=influxdb
 ```

-Now only the lines from my package are bolded in the output
+Now only the lines from my package are inverted in the output

 Here is a screenshot: